 In medical testing, and more generally in binary classification, a false positive is an error in data reporting in which a test result improperly indicates presence of a disease, when in reality it is not present, while a false negative is an error in which a test result improperly indicates no presence of a disease, when in reality it is present.
 They are also known in medicine as a false positive diagnosis or false negative diagnosis.
 A false positive is distinct from overdiagnosis, and is also different from overtesting.

+The probability that an observed positive result is a false positive (as contrasted with an observed positive result being a true positive) may be calculated using Bayes' theorem.
 The key concept of Bayes' theorem is that the true rates of false positives and false negatives are not a function of the accuracy of the test alone, but also the actual rate or frequency of occurrence within the test population; and, often, the more powerful issue is the actual rates of the condition within the sample being tested.

-Type I errors and Type II errors are very often referred to as false positives and false negatives respectively.
+Type Error, Tyoe I errors and Type II errors are very often referred to as false positives and false negatives respectively.
 The terms are now commonly applied in much wider and far more general sense than Neyman and Pearson's original specific usage, as follows:

 False positives in Spam

 While most anti-spam tactics can block or filter a high percentage of unwanted emails, doing so without creating significant false-positive results is a much more demanding task.
-A false negative occurs when a spam email is not detected as spam, but is classified as "non-spam".
+A false negative occurs when a spam email is not detected as spam, but is classified as non-spam.